 As is true with most websites, we gather certain information automatically and store it in log files.
 This information may include a unique identifier such as your Internet Protocol (IP) address and non-personal information such as your browser type, Internet Service Provider (ISP), referring/exit pages, operating system, date/time stamp, and/or clickstream data.
 We may combine this automatically collected log information with other information we collect about you.
 We do this to improve the services we offer you, to improve marketing, analytics, or website functionality.

-Blizzard and our partners, such as marketing partners and analytics providers, may use tracking technologies such as cookies, beacons, tags and scripts.
+Blizzard and our affiliates and partners, such as marketing partners (listed here) and analytics providers, may use tracking technologies such as cookies, beacons, tags and scripts.
 These technologies are used in analyzing trends, administering the websites, tracking users’ movements around the websites, and to gather demographic information about our user base.
 We may receive reports based on the use of these technologies by these companies on an individual and aggregated basis.

 We may also use clear gifs in our HTML-based emails to let us know which e-mails have been opened by recipients.
 This allows us to gauge the effectiveness of certain communications and the effectiveness of our marketing campaigns.
 For this reason, these types of clear gifs are tied to personally identifiable information.